semantic-release-plus/semantic-release-plus/packages/srp/docs/recipes/ci-configurations/gitlab-ci.md

 ### `.gitlab-ci.yml` configuration for Node projects

-This example is a minimal configuration for **semantic-release** with a build running Node 10 and 12.
+This example is a minimal configuration for **semantic-release-plus** with a build running Node 10 and 12.
 See [GitLab CI - Configuration of your jobs with .gitlab-ci.yml](https://docs.gitlab.com/ee/ci/yaml/README.html) for additional configuration options.

-**Note**: The`semantic-release` execution command varies depending on whether you are using a [local](../../usage/installation.md#local-installation) or [global](../../usage/installation.md#global-installation) **semantic-release** installation.
+**Note**: The`semantic-release` execution command varies depending on whether you are using a [local](../../usage/installation.md#local-installation) or [global](../../usage/installation.md#global-installation) **semantic-release-plus** installation.

 ```yaml
 # The release pipeline will run only if all jobs in the test pipeline are successful